cdysart1/build_ops/README.md

 Information regarding scripts including running, testing, and deploying this project have been provided by Create React App and are available below.

-Future enhancements:
+Future enhancements:<br />
-Mobile-friendly
+Mobile-friendly<br />
-Add a new skill when creating a new employee (users can already create a skill when editing an existing employee) Testing
+Add a new skill when creating a new employee (users can already create a skill when editing an existing employee)<br />
+Testing

 ## Available Scripts